 Remember how we defined the context in the system message for the GPT-4 and GPT-3.5-Turbo?
 Fine-tuning is basically a workaround method to define the model’s tone, style, and behavior and customize the GPT models to a specific application.

 To fine-tune the model, you train it on many more examples than the prompt can fit.
 Once a model is fine-tuned, you don’t need to provide examples in the prompt.
 This saves costs (every 1K tokens counts!) and enables lower-latency requests.
 Sounds great, doesn’t it?
-It’s a pity, though, that the only OpenAI models that are currently available to fine-tune are the original GPT-3 base models (davinci, curie, ada, and babbage).
+It’s a pity, though, that the only OpenAI models that are currently available to fine-tune are the original GPT-3 base models (davinci, curie, ada, and cabbage).

 Errors and limitations